Rawad-A-I/Computer_Architecture/Exercises/Group_3_Exercises_Solutions_Part1.md

 **Answer: True**

 **Explanation:**
-- Load-store architecture: only memory access instructions touch memory
+- Load-store architecture: only `lw` and `sw` access memory
-- Arithmetic works only on registers
+- Arithmetic operations work only on registers
-- Must explicitly load/store data
+- Must load data to registers first, operate, then store if needed
-- Simplifies pipeline design
+- Simplifies hardware, enables pipelining

 ---